 Why Does This Certification Set Cobalt Apart?

 Cobalt was among the earliest electronics recyclers to pursue R2 Certification.
-Out of the ten provisions covered by R2, the ones we think make the most difference to our clients are those that hold us accountable for prioritizing reuse and recovery, vetting our downstream vendors, and ensuring total data destruction or sanitization.
+Out of the requirements covered by R2, the ones we think make the most difference to our clients are those that hold us accountable for prioritizing reuse and recovery, vetting our downstream vendors, and ensuring total data destruction or sanitization.

 R2 Certification is expensive and time-consuming.
-Any recycler or ITAD provider who offers to take your assets for free or pay you for them, no questions asked and no paper trail to follow, is very unlikely to have invested the time and effort into certification.
+Any e-waste recycler or ITAD provider who offers to take your assets for free or pay you for them, no questions asked and no paper trail to follow, is very unlikely to have invested the time and effort into certification.
 Always ask to see evidence of certification if you’re suspicious.

 Why Your Business Should Partner with a Certified Recycler

-Choosing an R2 Certified electronics recycler gives you greater control of your liability and risks to your business, data, and brand.
+Choosing an R2 Certified electronics facility gives you greater control of your liability and risks to your business, data, and brand.
 We know you don’t want to have to worry where your business’s electronic equipment ends up once you are done using it, or about picking through all your inventory to figure out where the value is.
 Work with an R2 Certified recycler to get peace of mind that all of your risks are covered and you’ll never be surprised by fines or unflattering press coverage because your assets wound up in the wrong hands.

 What Other Certifications Should My ITAD Partner Have?

 The other leading certification in the electronics recycling world to look out for is e-Stewards, which was created by the Basel Action Network in 2006.
 It covers similar provisions to R2 with some additional stipulations applicable to international recyclers.
-R2 and e-Stewards certifications are both valid and robust accreditations, and your electronics recycling partner should ideally carry at least one of them.
+R2 and e-Stewards certifications are both valid and robust accreditations, and your electronics recycler should ideally carry at least one of them.
 The EPA does not compare or draw conclusions about the implementation of either standard.

 Why Choose Cobalt